westonbattles/Rust-3D-Game-Engine/README.md

 This project is a 3D game engine written in Rust.
 It was done as a passion project and as a way for me to blend my love for rust and game development.
 Going through with this project was really painful but it also opened my eyes to how easily I take for granted the much-streamlined rendering pipeline.
 I have a crazy greater appreciation for it now.

+## Capabilities
+Pretty much all you can do right now is walk around and look at a static mono-chromatic world, but I'm planning on adding features such as multi-textured meshes, importing models from obx files and better movement (I'm gonna try and port the movement from quake 3)

 ## Helpful Resources
 These helped guide me through the process a lot:
 - [LearnOpenGL](https://learnopengl.com/)